Mosfet04/orquestradorIAPythonArgo/README.en.md

 ## 🎯 Overview

 The **AI Agents Orchestrator** is an enterprise-ready application that enables the management and orchestration of multiple artificial intelligence agents.
-Built with a focus on scalability, maintainability, and testability, it uses Python development best practices.
+Built with a focus on scalability, maintainability, and testability, it uses Python development best practices and the powerful **[agno](https://github.com/agno-agi/agno/tree/main)** framework for agent orchestration.

 ### ✨ Highlights

 - 🏗️ **Onion Architecture** (Clean Architecture)
 - 🧪 **Clean Code** and SOLID principles
+- 🤖 **agno Framework** for advanced agent orchestration
 - 🔄 **Multi-Agent Support** with RAG (Retrieval-Augmented Generation)
 - 🛠️ **Custom Tools Integration** via HTTP APIs
-- 📊 **Multiple Model Providers** (Ollama, OpenAI, etc.)
+- 📊 **Multiple Model Providers** (Ollama, OpenAI, Azure, etc.)
 - 🌐 **RESTful API** with FastAPI
 - 🎮 **Interactive Playground** for testing
 - 📝 **Comprehensive Logging** structured